theKashey/react-imported-library/README.md

 </Utils>
 ```

-May be you also have to caclucate something heavy, not to do it on every `render`?
+May be you also have to calculate something heavy, not to do it on every `render`?
 ```js
 // you may use "initialization hook" to offload some computations